 Just about everything, We have A monthly Movie Night, Weekly Quiz, Live Music Events, Comedy Nights, Longton VM Choir, Crown Green Bowling, The Local Community Church have a weekly service, theatre (Via Spot On), Guitar Group, Over 50’s Table Tennis, 16 Crown Green Bowls Teams, Inter-Schools (Junior) Bowls Teams, Boulles, plus Weightwatchers, Slimming World.

 How long have you been involved with your village hall and how did you get involved?

 11 Years, I was employed as a manager to change the direction of the club from Bowling Club to Community Centre.

 Why do you think Village Halls are important?

 I think they are a centre of the community and vital to village life we deal with all aspects of life from Christenings to Funeral wakes and all stations in between.

 Tell us a little bit about how Spot On events happens in your village hall… How long have you been hosting events?
 What sort of things do you like to host?

-We have hosted two events (Chip Shop Chips) and (Standing In Line) plus we have another in the pipeline (Joan & Jimmy) We have currently only hosted plays but are willing to try most things.
+We have hosted three events: Chip Shop Chips, Standing In Line and Joan & Jimmy We have currently only hosted plays but are willing to try most things.
 From our perspective, the beauty of Spot on is it allows us to try events that we wouldn’t be able to try on our own due to the costs involved… which in turn means our community get a more varied choice of entertainment.